 As the founder and artistic director of Wunderdog Theatre, Shelby Bushell is excited to produce theatre that embraces a 21st century relationship with media and technology.
 Since graduating from UBC in 2014 with a double major Bachelor of Fine Arts in Theatre Production and English Literature, she has been working in Vancouver’s theatre industry as a stage manager, tour coordinator, director, designer and general theatrical everywoman.
 Select directing credits include Tripping with Trump and Plum for the Brave New Play Rites Festival, The Shape of a Girl for Stone's Throw Productions and I Am For You by Mieko Ouchi for the 2017 Vancouver Fringe Festival.
 Most recently, she attended Rumble Theatre's Director's Lab workshop with Master Director Weyni Mengesha.

 Madelaine has always been invested in storytelling and its connection to the audience.
-This has manifested in her English Literature degree from UBC, and the fact that she has been involved with theatre since she was 6 years old.
-In the past, she has produced for the UBC Players Club, and stage managed several indie and larger scale productions, including I Am For You with Wunderdog at the 2017 Vancouver Fringe.
-She has also focused more on directing in the last year, and intends to continue as a director-producer-stage manager hyphenate.
+She started in theatre at the age of six and never looked back.
+In the past, she has produced for the UBC Players Club, and stage managed several indie productions, including I Am For You with Wunderdog at the 2017 Vancouver Fringe.
+Since then, she has continued to produce with Wunderdog Theatre, as well as directed for Brave New Play Rites, The Cascadia Festival, and the Seeing Things Festival.
+She is currently the Events & Facilities Manager of Performance Works with the Granville Island Theatre District, and intends to continue as a director-producer hyphenate for theatre and podcasting..
 In her spare time, she is working her way through reading as many Robin Hobb novels as possible, and playing Dungeons and Dragons with her friends.

-Born and raised in Vancouver BC, Sarah is a theatre artist who received her BFA in Acting from the University of British Columbia.
+Born and raised in Vancouver BC on the unceded territory of the Coast Salish peoples, Sarah is a performer, director, producer and creator who received her BFA in Acting from the University of British Columbia.
 Her training also includes the Canadian National Voice Intensive, the Manitoulin Conservatory for Creation and Performance (studying clown, bouffon, and physical theatre), and 15 years experience working with Shakespeare and other classic texts.
-She has worked as Assistant Director on Facts (United Players) and Over the River and Through the Woods(Metro Theatre).
-Most recently she directed Dog Sees God at CBC Studios (I Hate That Collective).
-She works as an Artistic Associate with Awkward Stage Productions and was both co-creator and director of their 2017 award-winning Fringe production, Carry On: A Musical.
-Other credits include associate producer for Gutenberg: The Musical, and producer on Cry Baby: The Musical and Milk Milk Lemonade (Awkward Stage Productions).
+Recent directing credits include Carry On: The Musical (Awkward Stage Productions), Dog Sees God (I Hate That Collective) and assistant direction for Sweeney Todd (Snapshots Collective).
+She also holds a Bachelor of Education and teaches high school in the lower mainland.